cparish312/hindsight/README.md

 * [Linux](https://github.com/cparish312/hindsight/blob/main/assets/setup_linux.md)
 * [Windows](https://github.com/cparish312/hindsight/blob/main/assets/setup_windows.md)

+### Querying
+For querying setup you will need to setup the [huggingface cli](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli) and if you want to use a restricted model, such as llama, you will need to request access on huggingface.
+You can change the LLM model within `hindsight_server/config.py`.

 ## Features
 Currently the app has 4 "working" functionalities.
 1) **Screen Recording:** Toggle screen recording on or off.